-RULE 21 Securing Witnesses and Documents for the Arbitration Hearing
+Securing Witnesses and Documents for the Arbitration Hearing

 At the written request of a Party, all other Parties shall produce for the Arbitration Hearing all specified witnesses in their employ or under their control without need of subpoena.
-The Arbitrator may issue subpoenas for the attendance of witnesses or the production of documents either prior to or at the Hearing pursuant to this Rule or Rule 19(c).
+The Arbitrator may issue subpoenas for the attendance of witnesses or the production of documents either prior to or at the Hearing pursuant to this Rule or Rule 14(c).
 The subpoena or subpoena duces tecum shall be issued in accordance with the applicable law.
 Pre-issued subpoenas may be used in jurisdictions that permit them.
 In the event a Party or a subpoenaed person objects to the production of a witness or other evidence, the Party or subpoenaed person may file an objection with the Arbitrator, who shall promptly rule on the objection, weighing both the burden on the producing Party and witness and the need of the proponent for the witness or other evidence.

-RULE 22 The Arbitration Hearing
+The Arbitration Hearing

-(a) The Arbitrator will ordinarily conduct the Arbitration Hearing in the manner set forth in these Rules.
-The Arbitrator may vary these procedures if it is determined to be reasonable and appropriate to do so.
-It is expected that the Employee will attend the Arbitration Hearing, as will any other individual party with information about a significant issue. (b) The Arbitrator shall determine the order of proof, which will generally be similar to that of a court trial.
+- (a) The Arbitrator will ordinarily conduct the Arbitration Hearing in the manner set forth in these Rules.
+The Arbitrator may vary these procedures if it is determined to be reasonable and appropriate to do so. - (b) The Arbitrator shall determine the order of proof, which will generally be similar to that of a court trial.